mikerae/logging-in-game/README.md

 The first stage aims to fulfil all pass criteria for the Code-Institute Portfolio Project 2, and presents the game in its simplest form.
 ### Use of Libraries
 It was advised, given the ambitious scope of the various development stages, and limited time resource to make full use of libraries, eg Bootstrap and JQuery etc.
 After consideration it was decided not to significantly use libraries for stage 1.
 The rationale is after feedback from the assessment of Portfolio Project 1 there was room for improvement in UXD, HTML and CSS.
 It is hoped that this improvement can be made through stage 1 without resorting to the use of libraries.
-This use of raw HTML CSS and JavaScript can be demonstrated and assesed up to the final commit for Stage 1.
+This use of raw HTML CSS and JavaScript can be demonstrated and assessed up to the final commit for Stage 1.

 ### UXD Responsive Design
 Guidance on building a responsive Grid View was obtained from [W3 Schools](https://www.w3schools.com/css/css_rwd_grid.asp).